 - 1/4 cup toasted slivered almonds

 - 10 basil leaves, cut into ribbons.
 Purple basil is pretty.

 White Balsamic Vinaigrette

-Mix the vinaigrette together in a cute jar.
-Half the peaches, scooping out he seeds if necessary.
-Brush with a little of the vinaigrette and place on a grill preheated to medium.
-Let grill for 4-6 minutes uncovered until they have noticeable grill marks.
+Wash peaches, rubbing the fuzz off with your fingers under running water ( or uses a dry towel).
+Half the peaches, scoop out the seeds and brush with a little olive oil.
+Grill for 4-6 minutes over medium heat uncovered until they have noticeable grill marks.
 Using a metal spatula gently turn over and grill one more minute.
 Try to keep peach in tact.
 Cut peaches into wedges.